battlecode/battlecode21/frontend/README.md

 4. Leave most options at the default setting, but change the access control to "Uniform" from "Fine-grained".
 5. Create the bucket.
 6. Go to the "Permissions" section in the newly created bucket.
 Click "Add user" and type in `allUsers` with the role "Storage Object Viewer".
-7. Download the `gcloud` command line tool if you haven't done so yet, sign into your account and choose the battlecode account, and run `gsutil web set -m index.html -e index.html gs://battlecode21-frontend` from your terminal.
+7. Download the `gcloud` command line tool if you haven't done so yet, sign in to the battlecode account, and run `gsutil web set -m index.html -e index.html gs://battlecode21-frontend` from your terminal.
 This will make all pages, including error pages, point to the single page React app that we have.

 This sets up the bucket.
 Finally, we need to set up the load balancer to point to the bucket: